 Professional achievement includes relevant industry experiences, career knowledge, leadership, communication skills, ability to work in a team, and readiness for the workplace.
 Professional achievement is different from academic achievement, both are important.
 Employers today expect that new hires will have the skills and knowledge to perform their job and the relevant career experiences, communication skills, and leadership to hit the ground running.
 A high level of professional achievement shows that a graduate can apply learning to practice and is ready to achieve success in the workplace.
 Academic achievement is measured by GPA, professional achievement is measured by professional achievement (PRO) points.

-The key elements of the Professional Achievement program include:
+The key elements of PRO are:

 - 1000 PRO points minimum graduation requirement.